Naomikh/Booking-System/README.md

 2. Ensure WordPress Files Are in the Correct Directory:
   * Ensure that your WordPress files (like index.php, wp-config.php, etc.) are located in the correct folder inside htdocs and not in a subfolder where XAMPP’s default page could be served.

-# Step 6: Check for Incorrect Theme or Plugin Behavior

-   Sometimes, plugins or themes can cause redirection issues if they are misconfigured or have conflicting settings.

-1. Deactivate Plugins:
-  * Go to Plugins > Installed Plugins and deactivate all plugins.
-  * After deactivating plugins, check if the issue persists.
-  * If the issue is resolved, reactivate the plugins one by one to find the culprit.

-2. Switch to a Default WordPress Theme:
-  * If the problem persists after deactivating plugins, try switching to a default WordPress theme (like Twenty Twenty-Three).
-  * Go to Appearance > Themes, activate a default theme, and test if the issue persists.
-# Step 7: Debugging with Browser Developer Tools

-  If the issue still persists, use your browser's Developer Tools to inspect the network requests and see where the redirects are happening.

-   1. Right-click on your webpage and choose Inspect (in Chrome or Firefox).
-   2. Go to the Network tab.
-   3. Click the menu items on your site and observe the network activity.
-Check if any of the links are being redirected to the    XAMPP dashboard.
-   4. This can give you clues about which resource or URL is causing the issue.

 #   SUMMARY

  To fix the issue of your WordPress menu redirecting to the XAMPP dashboard: